Icon-Newsletter-smaller

 6. On the next page, fill out the form.
 Supply the details for the following fields:

-• Tile of the Document (in this case it’s your income tax return)
+• Tile of the document (in this case your income tax return)

-1. The request that you’ve just sent will be forwarded to the Receiving Officer of the concerned agency.
+7. The request you sent will be forwarded to the Receiving Officer of the concerned agency.

 Pointers to Remember When Using the FOI Website

 The FOI program informs users that everything you input into its platform—which includes your name and message—will be publicly displayed on the website.
-So, if you’re not comfortable with the idea of making your name public, this may not be the best method for you.
+If you’re not comfortable with the idea of making your name public, this may not be the best method for you.

 Here are two useful tips from the agency:

-2. The website is not made for general inquiries, so you must be very specific when naming the documents you want to retrieve.
+• The website is not made for general inquiries, so be very specific when naming the documents you want to retrieve.
 In your case, just state that you need your ITR.

 As a mixed-income earner, you need to be careful when dividing your time between your full-time job and side gigs.
 You can save a lot of time and effort if you know how to organize your taxes.